18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 GO HOME BY GO LOGIC

-The GO Home line of prefab passive-house dwellings by GO Home (designed to use 80 percent less energy than the average home) has a more traditional aesthetic and can be assembled onsite in less than two weeks.
-Their portfolio ranges from a 600-square-foot, single-bedroom cottage to a 2,300-square-foot, four-bedroom family home.
-Clients choose their base model and preferred exterior cladding—fiber-cement clapboard, cedar shingles, charred cedar, or corrugated steel—as well as options for windows, trim, flooring, and interior hardware.
+The Go Home portfolio ranges from a 600-square-foot cottage to a 2,300-square-foot, four-bedroom family home.
+Clients choose their base model and preferred exterior cladding, fiber-cement clapboard, cedar shingles, charred cedar, or corrugated steel.
+Choose from multiple options for windows, trim, flooring, and interior hardware.

 House with white exterior, Ecocor Passive House Goldenrod Morse Court